Stefano Bloch: Scholarly writing

-In 2021, Bloch won the American Society of Criminology Journal Article of the Year Award for "Broken Windows Ideology and the (Mis)Reading of Graffiti."

-Bloch's 2022 article "For Autoethnographies of Displacement Beyond Gentrification: The Body as Archive, Memory as Data" appeared in the Annals of the American Association of Geographers.

-In 2022 the Wiley (publisher) journal Geography Compass published Bloch's "Gangs, Gang Members, and Geography."
+Bloch's 2024 peer-reviewed research on the use of civil law to circumvent people's constitutional protections is published in the Antipode (journal).

 Praise for Going All City

 Linguist and activist Noam Chomsky hails Going All City as "a vivid autoethnography and a shattering account of life in the LA 'gang hoods – and the warmth and companionship that somehow survive the horrors.'"
 Writing:

 Luis J. Rodriguez, former poet laureate, Chicano activist, and author of Always Running: La Vida Loca, Gang Days in L.A., writes:

 Writing for the Los Angeles Review of Books in 2020, Ryan Gattis, author of All Involved" stated:

 According to author and cultural criminologist Jeff Ferrell, writing for Times Higher Education:

 Chaz Bojorquez, the "god father of Chicano graffiti," calls Stefano Bloch "the first true graffiti writer scholar, tagging his story and name on the walls inside your mind."

 Susan A. Phillips, noted anthropologist and author of Wallbangin', Operation Flytrap, and The City Beneath states:

 The Minneapolis Star Tribune states that "Stefano Bloch's memoir about growing up in 1990s Los Angeles, is a surprising and intimate look inside the life of a graffiti writer."

 According to the Times Literary Supplement in London:

 Writing for KCET, Mike Sonksen states:

 For Alex S. Vitale, author of The End of Policing:

 As written in a featured review of Going All City in the Annals of the American Association of Geographers in 2020:

 In Hyperallergic, critic and art historian Bridget Quinn calls Going All City "that rarest text, both a gripping memoir of life on the street, as well as an academic treatise."